TEX KING OF TRAMPS

 Tex King of tramps is a long term project for HIGS.
-We've done a lot of traveling in the last five years documenting Tex's work across the United States.
+We've done a lot of traveling in the last eight years documenting Tex's work across the United States.

 If you happen to know the location of one of Tex's markings or anything about Tex himself, we would love to hear from you*.
 We'd also love to hear any personal recollections of seeing his work, no matter how short or insignificant they may seem.

 *We are committed to protecting the locations of these and not sharing them in any way without the proper care.
 We feel that getting these markings documented is extremely important as more and more are lost each year to demolition, the repainting of bridges, or to people spray painting over them.
 In the first four years of our search, we know of at least four marks which have been lost.

 YEARS AGO, in almost every tank town and village In the United States and even in foreign countries, railway water tanks, depot platforms, and other buildings, the sign A-No. 1 with an arrow pointing in the direction taken and a date revealed that one of the most celebrated of tramps had passed that way.
 There are still railroad structures where the sign has outlasted successive coats of paint since the days when he ceased to roam.
 For the last two weeks, the Yellowstone county jail has harbored a worthy follower In the footsteps of the great tramps of the early part of the century who left their mark, carved with skilled jackknives, on many a beam and joist.
 In 7,300 cities, towns, and stations, during the last 15 years, the sign “T-E-X” K-T has been placed by A-No. 1’s successor.
 The cabalistic meaning of the sign is Tex, Extraordinary, King of the Tramps, a title which he admits is self-bestowed but which he endeavors to wear worthily.